 Homosexual - outdated clinical term considered derogatory and offensive by many gay and lesbian people.

-Transgender - appearing as, wishing to be considered as, or having undergone surgery to become a member of the opposite sex.
+Transsexual - appearing as, wishing to be considered as, or having undergone surgery to become a member of the opposite sex.

 It is vitally important that children get support and have opportunities to discuss issues in what can be a difficult time in their life - understanding and supportive parents/carers, and other family members as well as additional peers, groups, etc. is critical.
 Despite some of the potential challenges, it is important to remember that for many young lesbian, gay, bisexual and transgender people it can also be a very exciting stage in their lives.

 Changes in legislation over recent years has ensured that in many areas of life (such as education, health, the workplace, sport and many other day to day activities) gay, lesbian, bisexual or transgender people should enjoy and can demand the same rights as everybody else.
-Despite the new laws, many people still hold grudges against anyone who is perceived as different and demonstrate discriminatory attitudes or behaviors.
+Despite the new laws, many people still hold grudges against anyone who is perceived as different and demonstrate discriminatory attitudes or behaviours.

 The changes to the law mean that groups have a responsibility to provide services and support all children and young people – including those who are lesbian, gay, bisexual or transgender.